thinksource/pathfind/readme.md

     return (self.map[y1][x1]+self.map[y2][x2])/2
 ```
 (it is reasonable to consider the distance caculation by arithmetic mean)
+In other words, I use the edge movement caculate method to catulate the cost of movemnet.
+The cost of the path in each room is not unit, it determine by the tile you came from and the tile you go to.

 3, the minify number of cost represent the cell is 1(no zero cost), and the cost should be integer number.
 (I think in the real world the travel distance must be positive cost.)